 Gracia Festival 2017: top 5 things to do

 There are way too many things to do in Gracia during the festival: you can join a parade, watch modern dance, listen to some rock band or even participate in a treasure hunt.
 The best way to enjoy it is by strolling around and being surprised at every corner.
 However, there are some activities you definitely shouldn’t miss.

 Walk through the decorated streets

 The one thing that sets the Gracia Festival apart from any other in Barcelona is its decorated streets.
 For months, the neighbours spend hours preparing these wonderful creations made with recycled elements.
 You can see a giant dinosaur, enter the world of Alice in Wonderland or just travel to an underwater paradise.
-Want to know what they have prepared for us in 2016?
-You can download this map showing where every decorated street will be.
+Want to know what they have prepared for us in 2017?
+You can see here the map showing all the decorated streets.
 Prepare your own route and tell us which one is your favourite this year.

 Don’t focus only on the streets.
 There is also a competition for the best decorated balcony!
 It is the turn for each neighbour to display their imagination.